Monday, July 29, 2019

 AM: Craig Burley (Scotland)

-Burley played in the Premier League for Chelsea and Derby County and in the Scottish Premier League for Celtic.
+Craig Burley played in the Premier League for Chelsea and Derby County and in the Scottish Premier League for Celtic.
 He also played for Dundee and finished his career in the Football League with Preston North End and Walsall.
 He earned 46 caps for Scotland, scoring 3 goals.
-He went to Euro 1996 and the World Cup Finals in 1998.
+He went to the European Championship in 1996 and the World Cup Finals in 1998.

 CM: Andy Townsend (Ireland)